kaezarrex/shortener/README.md

-# shortner
+# shortener

-A simple URL shortner.
+A simple URL shortener.
 Try it out at [http://s.dhaz.in/](http://s.dhaz.in/).